 Credit Card Balances Affect Credit Scores

-Borrowers with credit cards maxed out to credit limit, this will hurt credit scores.
-The best way on How To Prepare Credit For Mortgage is by having low credit card balances of 10% of the credit limit.
+Borrowers with credit cards maxed out to credit limit.
+This will hurt credit scores.
+The best way how to prepare credit for mortgage is by having low credit card balances of 10% of the credit limit.

-- Many home buyers or homeowners who need to refinance think that they cannot get a home loan with unpaid collection accounts
+Borrowers do not have to pay off unpaid collection accounts to qualify for a mortgage loan.
+Many home buyers or homeowners who need to refinance think they cannot get a home loan with unpaid collection accounts.
+That is not true.

 Do Not Dispute Derogatory Item During Mortgage Process

-- What this statement on the credit report does is disqualifies borrowers from proceeding with the mortgage application and approval process until the credit disputes are fully retracted
+The derogatory item on the consumer’s credit report states the item is in dispute, and the consumer disagrees.
+This statement on the credit report disqualifies borrowers from proceeding with the mortgage application and approval process until the credit disputes are fully retracted.
+Unfortunately,

 Credit disputes on medical collection accounts are exempt.
 Credit disputes on derogatory accounts with zero balances are exempt.
 Many times, lenders with overlays will request all disputes to be retracted.

-What If I Have No Credit?
+How To Prepare Credit For Mortgage: What If I Have No Credit?

-Do Not Apply For New Credit
+Do Not Be Late on Payments or Apply For New Credit

-Home Buyers can have prior bad credit and low credit scores and qualify for a mortgage loan.
-However, cannot have recent late payments in the past 12 months and expect to get a home loan approval.
+Consumers can apply for credit but do not apply for too much credit.
+A hard inquiry will drop credit scores by 5 points whenever consumers apply for credit.
+Too many inquiries are frowned upon by mortgage lenders.
+Homebuyers can have prior bad credit and low credit scores and qualify for a mortgage loan.
+However, they cannot have recent late payments in the past 12 months and expect to get a home loan approval.
 Make sure never to be late on the minimum payment due.
-Past 12 months payment history will be carefully reviewed by a mortgage underwriter.
+A mortgage underwriter will carefully review the past 12 months’ payment history.